-Time Format: 24 Hour •
+1 Time Forma at: 12 Hour ~

-2 Date Format: MM:DD:YY T
+2 Date Forma at: MM:DD:YY ~

-∃ Temperature Format: Fahrenheit •
+3 Temperature Forma at: Fahrenheit ~

-4 Brightness: High •
+4 Brightnes s: High ~

+5 Schedule

-5 Seconds Time Displayed: 100
+6 Time Displayed (sec onds): 100

-6 Seconds Date Displayed: 0
+7 Date Displayed (see onds): 0

-7 Seconds Temp Displayed: 0
+8 Temp Displayed (sec onds): 0

-8 Submit
+9 Subm nit

 - 1. Display Format - Allows the user to select how the time is displayed on the clock.
 There are two options: 12 hour format (3:00AM/3:00PM) or 24 hour format (3:00/15:00). - 2.
 Date Format - Sets the date to display in either American style: MM:DD:YY or European style: DD:MM:YY.
 For 4 digit clocks, the date will display in either American style: MM:DD or European style: DD:MM. - 3.
 Temperature Format - If a temperature sensor was installed on the clock, this option allows a user to select whether the temperature appears in Fahrenheit or Celsius. - 4.
 Brightness - Sets the brightness level that the clock will display.
 There are four levels to choose from: High, Medium, Low or Off. - 5.
-Seconds Time Displayed\ - The clock will display the time for the number of seconds entered in the box.
+Schedule Takes the user to the brightness schedules page. - 6.
+Seconds Time Displayed - The clock will display the time for the number of seconds entered in the box.
 After the selected amount of time passes, the clock will change to show Date or Temperature.
 If a time of 0 is selected, the clock will not display the time.
-If Date and Temp Displayed are set to 0, the clock will only display the time. - 6.
-Seconds Date Displayed\ - The clock will display the date for the number of seconds entered in the box.
+If Date and Temp Displayed are set to 0, the clock will only display the time. - 7.
+Seconds Date Displayed - The clock will display the date for the number of seconds entered in the box.
 After the selected amount of time passes, the clock will change to show the Time or Temperature.
 If a time of 0 is selected, the clock will not display the date.
-If Time and Temp Displayed are set to 0, the clock will only display the date. - 7.
-Seconds Temp Displayed\ If a temperature sensor was installed on the clock, the clock will display the temperature for the number of seconds entered in the box.
+If Time and Temp Displayed are set to 0, the clock will only display the date. - 8.
+Seconds Temp Displayed If a temperature sensor was installed on the clock, the clock will display the temperature for the number of seconds entered in the box.
 After the selected amount of time passes, the clock will change to show the Time or Date.
 If a time of 0 is selected, the clock will not display the temperature.
-If Time and Date Displayed are set to 0, the clock will only display the temperature. - 8.
-Submit Applies any changes to the previous options when pressed. - \Note: If the Time, Date, and Temp Displayed are ALL set to 0, the display will turn completely blank.
+If Time and Date Displayed are set to 0, the clock will only display the temperature. - 9.
+Submit Applies any changes to the previous options when pressed. - Note: If the Time, Date, and Temp Displayed are ALL set to 0, the display will turn completely blank.
 It will turn on for count down/up, and off again once the counting has been cleared.